Jean L Clavelle

 So!
 I hope this info helps you to understand some of the differences in how organic milk is produced compared to conventional milk.
 But whatever you decide to purchase just know that our Canadian milk supply is healthy safe and tasty.

-Posted by Farm and Food Care on August 5th, 2014 :: Filed under Agriculture Education,antibiotics,Dairy cattle,milk,Organics,Uncategorized
+Posted by FACS on August 5th, 2014 :: Filed under Agriculture Education,antibiotics,Dairy cattle,milk,Organics,Uncategorized

 Tags :: antibiotics, dairy cattle, hormones, milk, organic